tjasika/Memory-Game/README.md

 ### Features
 - User authentification
 - Classic memory game logic
-- Saving and upodating score
+- Saving and updating score
+- A global scoreboard

 ### File setup
 I set up the project using Node.js, starting by installing the necessary modules: Express, express-session, nodemon, bcrypt, mysql2, EJS, and dotenv.
 I used EJS as the templating engine and placed all my .ejs files in a folder called "views".
 Static files like CSS and JavaScript are served from the "public" folder.
 I created a basic HTML structure for all my EJS templates and added simple GET routes to render each page.